Our dog truck is a 1998 Ford Expedition, while our

 are more straight sizes and there are fewer constraints

 on the dimensions of the dog boxes.
-With a full size
+We found out how

-seats if required to transport people or equipment.
+to transport people or equipment.

 We designed our boxes based on Mush with Pride guidelines.